Clarence Clemons: E Street Band

 The story of how Clemons first met Bruce Springsteen has entered into E Street Band mythology.
 "The E Street Shuffle" contains a monologue about how they met, and the event was also immortalized in "Tenth Avenue Freeze-Out".
 They allegedly met for the first time in September 1971.
-At the time, Clemons was playing with Norman Seldin & the Joyful Noyze at The Wonder Bar in Asbury Park, New Jersey.
+At the time, Clemons was playing with Norman Seldin & the Joyful Noyze at the Wonder Bar in Asbury Park, New Jersey.
 Seldin was a Jersey Shore musician/entrepreneur who, as well as playing piano and leading various bands, had his own record label, Selsom Records.
-In 1969, Clemons had recorded an eponymous album with this band.
+In 1969, Clemons had recorded a self-named album with this band.
 In 2008, tracks from this album were reissued on an anthology, Asbury Park — Then and Now, put together by Seldin.
 It was Karen Cassidy, lead vocalist with the Joyful Noyze, who encouraged Clemons to check out Springsteen, who was playing with the Bruce Springsteen Band at the nearby Student Prince.
 Clemons recalled their meeting in various interviews:

-One night we were playing in Asbury Park.
-I'd heard The Bruce Springsteen Band was nearby at a club called The Student Prince and on a break between sets I walked over there.
-On-stage, Bruce used to tell different versions of this story but I'm a Baptist, remember, so this is the truth.
-A rainy, windy night it was, and when I opened the door the whole thing flew off its hinges and blew away down the street.
-The band were on-stage, but staring at me framed in the doorway.
-And maybe that did make Bruce a little nervous because I just said, "I want to play with your band," and he said, "Sure, you do anything you want."
-The first song we did was an early version of "Spirit in the Night".
-Bruce and I looked at each other and didn't say anything, we just knew.
-We knew we were the missing links in each other's lives.
-He was what I'd been searching for.
-In one way he was just a scrawny little kid.
-But he was a visionary.
-He wanted to follow his dream.
-So from then on I was part of history.